nickgerace/nickgerace.dev/_posts/2020-02-06-thirty-minutes-with-kelsey-hightower.md

 Although I was totally on board with everything Kelsey had said so far, it was at this point in the call where we talked about how current thoughts are subject to change.
 That might seem rudimentary, but I wanted to dig deeper.

-- How do you check your own privilege, perspectives, and not come off as pretentious? (tech or other)
+- How do you check your own privilege, perspectives, and not come off as pretentious?
-- An example: how do I talk my experiences using Rust over C without years worth of industry experience writing in either language?
+- How do I talk my experiences using Rust over C++ without years worth of industry experience writing in either language?
 - Sure, you can follow the conversational format that we talked about above, but how do you present your opinions in a way that other people will enjoy?

 These questions blazed through my head, and while I may not have the answers to all of them, I now have a better idea on how to approach them.